taylorfinnell/petlibro-esphome/README.md

 2) Take a small wire and hold it on the `B` and `G` pads described above.
 3) While still holding the wire in place, plug in the pumps USB cable.
 4) At this point the board should be in programming mode.
+If you left the top panel connected, the light should be a steady white.
+If it's slowly flashing white you did not enter programming mode.
 5) Flash the firmware you created above.
 You can use use https://web.esphome.io/ to do the flashing.

 If you run into problems or otherwise need to revert, you can reflash back to stock firmware using the .bin file in this repo.